- Cardonald Campus

 Employer and industry links

-Studying with us is about more than gaining a certificate, it’s also about getting a job you’ll want to do and continue to develop.
-Throughout your time here, we'll help you to build your employability skills — that's the soft skills and personal attributes that make you more likely to get a job, do a good job or get a better job.
-These are the skills employers’ rate and we will ensure you are given the best chance to succeed.
+We work closely with British Esports and the local gaming community to support your development on this course.
+Studying with us is about more than gaining a certificate; it is about getting a job you’ll want to do and continue to develop.
+Throughout your time here, we'll help you to develop your employability skills.
+These are the skills employers’ rate, and we will ensure you are given the best chance to succeed.

-Not only will we equip you with the skills you'll need but you'll also get access to a host of other activities from meeting employers to taking part in workshops and enterprise activities and our highly trained staff will give you the best preparation for further study or getting employment.
+Not only will we equip you with the skills you'll need but you will get access to a host of other activities from meeting employers to taking part in British Esports competitions and Intercollege competitions, our highly trained staff will give you the best preparation for further study or employment.

 Jobs and further study